Welcome to the University of Minnesota Libraries

 Librarians are happy to meet with you one on

 one.
 All you need to do is contact them for an

 As a U of M student you have access to many services for free.

 - Borrowing Services

 You can borrow books and other materials by using your U Card.
-As a registered student your library privileges include a check out limit up to 350 items and full access to online library resources both on and off campus.
+As a registered student your library privileges include a check out unlimited items and full access to online library resources both on and off campus.